DSKPutra/Complete-Rust-Development/README.md

-# 🦀 Awesome Rust Lang
+# 🦀 Complete Rust Development by Dea Saka Kurnia Putra

 ## ⛰️ Project Description :

-Welcome to the Awesome Rust Lang repository!
+Welcome to the Complete Rust Development by Dea Saka Kurnia Putra repository!
 This is a comprehensive collection of resources for Rust, a modern, safe, and fast programming language.

 Inside, you'll find curated articles, tutorials, books, videos, and more.
 It's a community-driven platform where you can contribute your favorite Rust-related resources.